An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: (Anti-)BRST symmetries: basic brackets

-Finally, we obtain the analogue of equation (38) as
+Finally, we obtain the analogue of equation (30) as

 if we exploit the anticommutator $\{(d^\beta)^\dagger (k_1), \; d^\gamma (k_3) \} \; = \;- \; \delta^{\beta \gamma} \; \delta (k_1 - k_3)$.
-Exploiting the trick of our Appendix A and using equation (25), it can be checked that the sum of (38) and (40) leads to
+Exploiting the trick of our Appendix A and using equation (11), it can be checked that the sum of (30) and (32) leads to

-which is nothing but the exact first term of the l.h.s. (cf. (27)) in the limit $k_2 \to k, \; k_4 \to k^\prime$ and $\sigma \to \alpha$.
-In precisely similar fashion, it can be checked that the {\it sum} of the anticommutators between
+which is the first term (modulo ``e") of the l.h.s. of (19) in the limit $k_2 \to k, \; k_4 \to k^\prime$ and $\sigma \to \alpha$.
+In exactly similar fashion, if we use (62) (see below), it can be checked that the {\it sum} of the anticommutators between

-(i) the {\it first} term of $\psi (x, t)$ and the {\it second} term of (30) and that of the {\it second} term of $\psi (x, t)$ with the {\it fourth} term of (30) yields the second term of the l.h.s. (cf. (27)),
+(i) the {\it first} term of $\psi (x, t)$ and the {\it second} term of (22) and that of the {\it second} term of $\psi (x, t)$ with the {\it fourth} term of (22) yields the second term of the l.h.s. [cf. equation (19)],

-(ii) the {\it first} term of $\psi (x, t)$ and the {\it fifth} term of (30) and that of the {\it second} term of $\psi (x, t)$ with the {\it seventh} term of (30) produces the third term of the l.h.s. (cf. (27)), and
+(ii) the {\it first} term of $\psi (x, t)$ and the {\it fifth} term of (22) and that of the {\it second} term of $\psi (x, t)$ with the {\it seventh} term of (22) produces the third term of the l.h.s. [cf. equation (19)], and

-(iii) the {\it first} term of $\psi (x, t)$ and the {\it sixth} term of (30) and that of the {\it second} term of $\psi (x, t)$ with the {\it eighth} term of (30) leads to the fourth term of the l.h.s. (cf. (27)).
+(iii) the {\it first} term of $\psi (x, t)$ and the {\it sixth} term of (22) and that of the {\it second} term of $\psi (x, t)$ with the {\it eighth} term of (22) leads to the fourth term of the l.h.s. [cf. equation (19)].

-It should be noted that: it is the comparison of the exponentials from the l.h.s. and r.h.s. that dictates the non-vanishing brackets to be (59) (see, Sec.
+We lay emphasis on the fact that it is the comparison of the exponentials from the l.h.s. and r.h.s. of (18) that dictates the non-vanishing brackets to be (62) (see, Sec.
 6 below).
 Rest of the anticommutators amongst the fermionic creation and annihilation operators turn out to be zero.
-Exactly similar kind of computation, with the anti-BRST charge $Q_{ab}$, produces the basic canonical brackets between $b^\alpha (k)$ and $ (b^\beta)^\dagger (k^\prime)$ as well as between $d^\alpha (k)$ and $(d^\beta)^\dagger (k^\prime)$.
+Exactly similar kind of computations, with the anti-BRST charge $Q_{ab}$, produces the basic canonical brackets to be (62) (see below).
+We conclude that symmetry transformations (and their generators) of a Hodge theory can {\it replace} the mathematical definition of the canonical conjugate momenta.